spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/account-management/credentials.md

 ### Prerequisites

-- Access to the Palette VerteX system console.
+- Access to the Palette system console.

 - Current password of the admin user.

 ### Steps

-1. Log in to the Palette VerteX system console.
+1. Log in to the Palette system console.
 Refer to [Access the System Console](../system-management.md#access-the-system-console) guide.

 2. From the **left Main Menu** select **My Account**.